 - customer identification (actual information about individuals and companies)

-- red flags, duty to investigate and duty of notification to Denmark's Public Prosecutor for Special Economic and International Crime
+- red flags, duty to investigate and duty of notification to Special Crime Unit

 - duty to store records and to conduct internal controls with a view to ensuring that anti-money laundering requirements are observed

 - risk assessment, risk management, management control and communication.

 ISP is characterized as being a low-risk counterparty within the meaning of the European Anti-Money laundering regulation.

 Based on this categorization it is the pension fund's policy only to deliver a copy of the relevant persons (defined as being either the CEO, CIO or the Chairman of the Board) passport's for identification and Know Your Customer purposes.